cassiozen/mithryn-ttrpg/players guide.md

 These packs represent common backgrounds and loadouts for adventurers in this world.
 You may adjust small details (swap a dagger for a handaxe, rope for chain, etc.) with GM approval.

-- **Knight Errant** – Wandering champion sworn to a cause Broadsword (Bulky): Min STR 8, Damage 3d12 (Rushed 1d10), Bulky, Two-handed
+- **Knight Errant** – Wandering champion sworn to a cause Broadsword (Bulky): Min STR 9, Damage 3d12 (Rushed 1d10), Bulky, Two-handed
   Shield: +1 DF
-  Chainmail: +5 DF, Bulky
+  Chainmail: +5 DF
   Lantern & 3 flasks of oil
   10 silver remaining
-  Ability Direction: You must assign at least 8 STR to wield the broadsword.
+  Ability Direction: You must assign at least 9 STR to wield the broadsword.
 AGI or FIN can be lower — this kit leans on raw toughness and presence.

 - **Warden of the Wilds** – Ranger, scout, and protector of the borderlands
   Longbow: Min STR 7 + AGI 6, Damage 1d20 (Rushed 1d12), Bulky, Ranged
   Hunting Knife: Min FIN 4, Damage 1d10
-  Reinforced Leather Armor: +4 DF
+  Padded Leather Armor: +4 DF
   Rope (50 ft)
   Snare kit
   15 silver remaining